nicfv/Me/docs/blog/posts/2024-09-20-ca-license-plate-1.md

 That translates back to `NV`!

+Really, all we needed to do here was change our 10's to 26's, so this was actually pretty simple.
 Now what about letter-number combinations?
 That's where things get dicey.
 Tune in next time!